System Preparation for Manufacturing Implementation: General Information

 • Has the primary KPI to keep the on-time delivery percent high

-• Uses material requirement planning tools
+• Uses inventory planning tools

-• Regenerates material requirements planning
+• Regenerates inventory planning

 • Runs rough-cut planning